Maksat Idenov

-Maksat Bagitovich Idenov is a prominent energy executive within the international oil and gas industry, currently the Executive Vice President at Eni.
+Maksat Idenov is a prominent energy executive within the international oil and gas industry, currently the Executive Vice President at Eni.

 Maksat Idenov has been in the oil and gas industry for nearly 30 years, and worked as the First Vice President of KazMunayGas, the National Oil Company of Kazakhstan, and Chairman of the Board of Directors of KazTransOil.
 Previously, Idenov worked at Royal Dutch Shell as the Regional Vice President on Strategy and Business Development in the Middle East, South Asia, North Africa, and the Caspian Regions.
 Prior to Shell, Idenov served as the Advisor on Caspian Energy and Export Oil & Gas Pipelines to the Republic of Kazakhstan.

 Idenov has managed world-class projects that have revolutionized and redefined the structure of the modern oil world.
 Through his work with regional governments, national and international oil and gas companies, and international financial and political institutions, Idenov's peers rank him amongst the upper echelon of high executives of international oil and gas companies.